 Dancers of grupo Dançando com a Diferença in the film: Aléxis Fernandes; Bárbara Matos; Bernardo Graça; Cristina Baptista; Diogo Freitas; Filipa Vieira; Isabel Teixeira; Joana Caetano; José Figueira; Lígia Rosa; Maria João Pereira; Natércia Kuprian; Nuno Borba; Pedro Alexandre Silva; Rui João Costa; Sara Rebolo; Sofia Pires; Sofia Marote; Telmo Ferreira; Teresa Martins; Vittória Vianna

-Executive Production: Henrique Amoedo , Diogo Gonçalves y Paz Santa Cecilia
+Executive Production: Henrique Amoedo, Diogo Gonçalves and Paz Santa Cecilia

-HAPPY ISLAND nis born of an invitation of Henrique Amoedo - Dançando com a Diferença to La Ribot.
+HAPPY ISLAND is born from an invitation of Henrique Amoedo - Dançando com a Diferença to La Ribot.

 Is a co-production of Dançando com a Diferença - Madeira and La Ribot Cie - Genéve.